Florida Deputy Reassigned After A Viral Video Showed Him Punching And Pepper-Spraying A Teenager

 Last Thursday evening, police officers from Broward County, Florida were called to breakup a group of students at a shopping center in Tamarac.
 Once the fight was broken up, the teenagers were asked to leave the premises.
 One male teenage student was arrested for trespassing, causing an uproar.
-One of the witnesses on the scene pulls out their phone and begins to record as the situation escalates, the video has now gone viral, according to NBC News.
+One of the witnesses on the scene pulls out their phone and begins to record as the situation escalates.
+The video has now gone viral, according to NBC News.

 The video, which is difficult to watch, shows a teenager walk over to the student that had been arrested.
 A deputy body slammed the individual to the ground, his face smacking into the asphalt as the officers climb on top of him.
 He is punched in the head and pepper sprayed, as is depicted in the video and stated in the police report.
-A large group of students stand close by.
+A large group of students stands close by.
 Many are heard screaming.

 “What are you doing?
 He’s bleeding,” a witness is heard yelling in the background.

-One teenager was arrested for trespassing and while the other was arrested for assaulting an officer, resisting arrest and trespassing.
+One teenager was arrested for trespassing while the other was arrested for assaulting an officer, resisting arrest, and trespassing.
 Because they are minors, their names have not been publicly released.

 Video Shows Florida Deputy Pepper-Spraying High School Student and Slamming His Head to the Ground https://t.co/cyPZSz9mnX pic.twitter.com/RaMQ0NWmXa